AceCentre/speakout/README.md

-# Generic Tablet Back Box
+# Generic Tablet Speaker Box

 Many devices used for AAC utilise standard hardware in a specially developed case.
 Some of these cases are intended to hold specific tablets and add specific functionality such as higher volume and the ability to connect input switches for example.